8. Clip View

 The Launch Sample Editor Button.

-The Edit button opens the sample in an external sample editing application, which you can specify in the File/Folder Preferences.
+The Edit button opens the sample in an external sample editing application, which you can specify in the File & Folder Settings.
 To process a sample in an external program, you have to stop Live’s playback.
 When you return to Live, the edited version of the sample will be played back.
 The current set of Warp Markers is retained only if the sample length remains the same as it did prior to editing.
 Remember that changes made to one sample may affect other clips that play the same sample.

 8.2.7 Reversing Samples